 This course defines financial accounting objectives and their relationship to business.
-Students learn about the fundamental principles of accounting and the accounting cycle as it applies to corporations.
-Prerequisites: APA 2121.
-Lecture Hours: 40 Lab Hours: 0
+The student is introduced to the fundamental principles of accounting and the accounting cycle as it applies to corporations.
+Prerequisites: MAN 1030.
+Lecture Hours: 40.
+Lab Hours: 0.
+Other Hours: 0.